junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas sits back on his heels with huge relief.
 "It worked!"

-Both of them panting breathless, all shaky and shivering.
+Both of them panting breathlessly, all shaky and shivering.

 "You're alive!"
 Cas is so relieved there are almost glinting light in his eyes.
 He touches his lips unconsciously.